rphuber/Hospital/README.md

 App to track patients with medications within hospitals.
 Built for Iron Yard ROR class.

-Uses Ruby on Rails and mysql
+Uses Ruby on Rails, mysql and Foundation